We’ve added 10 cool DIY fifth wheel modifications to make our RV interior living in tight quarters easier and more functional.

-When we purchased our RV fifth wheel, we decided to live in it for a few months before making any modifications and upgrades.
-That way, we’d have a good feel of what is really necessary and how different features work and don’t work.
+When we purchased our Landmark fifth wheel, we wanted to live in it for a few months before making any fifth wheel modifications and upgrades.
+That way, we’d have a good feel of what is really necessary.

 As we’ve found, everything in an RV, with exception of very high end custom coaches, is comparatively speaking, what regular homeowners call “contractor grade”.
 Some were extremely inferior in quality and some were just installed haphazardly or in the weirdest places.
 And some, like those toilet paper and paper towel holders aren’t included at all.